Federated Search v2

 Current Limitations of Federated Search v2

-Some v2 Datatype Options Are Not Available for Federated Search
+Unavailable v2 Datatype Options for Federated Search

 If you configure a v2 Datatype with the following options, you won’t be able to apply that Datatype to federated Datasets:

-When you’re creating federated Dataset, the Cribl Search UI hides any v2 Datatypes that use these configurations.
+When you’re creating a federated Dataset, the Cribl Search UI hides any v2 Datatypes that use these configurations.

 One Bucket/Container Path per Dataset